theoria-dataset/theoria-dataset/README.md

 ## ⚠️ Guidelines Maintenance

-**Important for maintainers**: The contribution forms at `docs/contribute/edit-entry.html` contain hardcoded guideline messages.
-If you update field requirements in `CONTRIBUTING.md`, you **must manually update** the corresponding guideline text in the HTML forms to keep them synchronized.
+**Important for maintainers**: The contribution form at `docs/contribute/form.html` contains hardcoded guideline messages.
+If you update field requirements in `CONTRIBUTING.md`, you **must manually update** the corresponding guideline text in the HTML form to keep them synchronized.

 This manual synchronization ensures users see accurate guidance when contributing through the web interface.